Car insurance for convicted drivers

 No. Under the Rehabilitation of Offenders Act 1974, once your conviction is “spent” you are considered rehabilitated.
 At this point, your previous conviction can no longer count against you.
 This means you don’t need to declare it.

-The length of time that must pass varies before a conviction is considered spent varies depending on the offence.
-Driving offences are typically considered spent five years after the offence; other convictions may never be considered spent.
+The length of time that must pass before a conviction is considered spent varies depending on the offence.
+Driving offences are typically considered spent 5 years after the offence; other convictions may never be considered spent.

 How do I declare unspent convictions to car insurers?

 When you apply for a new car insurance policy, whether on a price comparison site, directly with an insurer or via a broker, you’ll typically be asked whether you have any convictions as part of the application process.
 You should answer as truthfully and accurately as possible.